vedransekara/vedransekara.github.io/_posts/2016-11-14-strange_attractors.md

 <iframe src="https://player.vimeo.com/video/191362527" width="500" height="500" frameborder="2" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </center>

-Below is an description of how I did it along with snippets of python code.
+Below is a description of how I did it along with snippets of python code.

 #### Rössler system
 The Rössler system is given by the equations: